emilieg/knowledge/calendar/calendar.md

     let lastDay = new Date(year, month +1, 0).getDate();

-    /* add +1 to the month because months are zero based */
+    /* add +1 to the month to step into next month and the 0 for day will bring the month back to current month */

   }